torhovland/blazor-redux/README.md

 ### F#

 If you prefer to keep your F# code pure, and just use it to manage your types, actions and reducers, you can certainly keep the action creators in C#.
-But you can also implement them in F# like this:
+But you can also implement them in F#:

 ```fsharp
 module ActionCreators =